 A year ago I sat on a folding chair in an ordinary meeting room listening to poetry.
 The room had a table with the usual hospitality contributions – bottles of juices and water, crackers, a tray of vegetables and hummus.
 Another table held books for sale and a third a display of paper made from the pulped uniforms of veterans.

 The event was a reading to celebrate the launch of Sound Off: Warrior Writers NJ, a volume whose unassuming size gave little hint of the explosion of power within.
 Some of the poets were already friends – Vietnam veteran Jim Murphy, Iraq veterans Kevin Basl and Nate Lewis.
 Others were names I had known for decades but had never met.
 Jan Barry and W.D.
 Ehrhart I knew from their work in Winning Hearts and Minds: War Poems by Vietnam Veterans, published while the war was still waging.
-Dayl Wise, co-founder of Post-Traumatic Press, Walt Nygard, Everett Cox were names I picked up along the way and, listening to their poetry, glad of it. « Read the rest of this entry »
+Dayl Wise, co-founder of Post-Traumatic Press, Walt Nygard, Everett Cox were names I picked up along the way and, listening to their poetry, glad of it.
+Read more

 Mark and I have been assembling, discussing, ordering, and editing his writing about his two tours in Vietnam for a little over a year now.
-We have taken care of the thorniest problems, come to agreements about what to leave in and what to delete, and now it is mostly a question of me working my editing magic on the rest. « Read the rest of this entry »
+We have taken care of the thorniest problems, come to agreements about what to leave in and what to delete, and now it is mostly a question of me working my editing magic on the rest.
+Read more

 I hadn’t talked to Coyote in a while, not about the blog anyway.
 He still hung around, looking over my shoulder when I was writing in that annoying way he has and harrumphing occasionally.
 In a more successful ploy to get my attention, he made me a drink – passionfruit juice mixed with an aromatic and evocative rum he knew I would recognize.